Dillard University: Statistics

 -

-Pinckney Benton Stewart Pinchback was an American publisher, politician, and Union Army officer who served as Governor of Louisiana from December 9, 1872 to January 13, 1873.
-Pinchback was the first African-American governor and the second lieutenant governor (after Oscar Dunn) in the United States.
+Pinckney Benton Stewart Pinchback was an American publisher, politician, and Union Army officer who served as the 24th governor of Louisiana from December 9, 1872, to January 13, 1873.
+Pinchback is commonly referred to as the first African-American governor and the second lieutenant governor (after Oscar Dunn) in the United States.
+His recognition as the first African-American governor is disputed.
+Dunn served as acting governor for 39 days in 1871, more than a year before Pinchback served as acting governor, both temporarily replacing governor Henry C. Warmoth.
 A Republican, Pinchback served as acting governor of Louisiana for 35 days, during which ten acts of Legislature became law.
 He was one of the most prominent African-American officeholders during and following the Reconstruction Era.

 General info